Vosol HC (otic)

-What other drugs will affect Vosol HC (acetic acid and hydrocortisone otic)?
+What other drugs will affect Vosol HC?

 It is not likely that other drugs you take orally or inject will have an effect on acetic acid and hydrocortisone used in the ears.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Vosol HC (acetic acid / hydrocortisone otic)

 - En Español